The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I fixed this by making a backup of the DB, running a SHOW CREATE TABLE for resource_events and resource_statuses, then dropping them, then recreating them after changing the create table statement to be AUTO_INCREMENT=1 instead of 2147483647.

-#5 Updated by Ken Barber almost 2 years ago
+#5 Updated by Ken Barber about 2 years ago

 So a workaround is to make the change manually on the database.
 Before doing this I would recommend truncating the table most-probably as it might take a while to run.
 You should always back up before doing something as destructive as this, and your mileage may vary – so please backup first!
 This was only tested on mysql:

 alter table resource_events drop foreign key fk_resource_events_resource_status_id; alter table resource_statuses modify id bigint unsigned auto_increment not null; alter table resource_events modify resource_status_id bigint unsigned not null; alter table resource_events add constraint `fk_resource_events_resource_status_id` FOREIGN KEY (`resource_status_id`) REFERENCES `resource_statuses` (`id`) on delete cascade;

 The removal of the foreign key is temporary, so we can change the keys in both places, we put it back at the end.